renzon/gaeforms/README.md

 ## IntegerBounded

+This property can be used as substitute of IntegerProperty.
+It differs from the original one by the following extra options:

+* upper: indicate the maximum allowed value.
+* lower: indicate the minimum allowed value.

+## FloatBounded

-This property can be used as substitute of Integer property.
-It differ from the original one by the following extra options:
+This property can be used as substitute of FloatProperty.
+It differs from the original one by the following extra options:

 * upper: indicate the maximum allowed value.
 * lower: indicate the minimum allowed value.